objektwerks/scala3/README.md

 JDK
 ---
->To enable preview features and load modules see .jvmopts, configured
+>To enable preview features and add modules, create a .jvmopts file, and
->as: ```"--enable-preview --add-modules jdk.incubator.concurrent"```
+>configure as follows: ```"--enable-preview --add-modules jdk.incubator.concurrent"```

 Test
 ----